srzio/Blue-Team/Defender labs/Securing SSH Server.md

 ## Objectives :

--Hide SSH service version details
+1-Hide SSH service version details
--Run Brute Force attack on the root user and then take measures to prevent it -Block Root Login
+2-Run Brute Force attack on the root user and then take measures to prevent it 3-Block Root Login
--Restrict SSH access to only specific IPs and users -Use SSH Keys instead of Passwords
+4-Restrict SSH access to only specific IPs and users 5-Use SSH Keys instead of Passwords
--Change the default port to something else i.e 2222
+6-Change the default port to something else i.e 2222